home-assistant/operating-system/Documentation/network.md

 ### Reset network

-If you want reset the network configuration to default, use follow commands on host:
+If you want to reset the network configuration to default, use the following commands on the host:
 ```bash
 $ rm /etc/NetworkManager/system-connections/*
 $ cp /usr/share/system-connections/* /etc/NetworkManager/system-connections/